HIGHLANDER II: THE QUICKENING – A Retrospective Review

 Highlander II: The Quickening (1991), directed by Russell Mulcahy and starring Christopher Lambert is generally seen by many as one of the worst mainstream movies of all time.
 However, if one is to truly understand why the film is so bad you need to understand the original Highlander, released in 1986, as well as the subsequent releases throughout the years.

-Highlander tells the story of Connor MacLeod (Christopher Lambert) who is born in 1518 in Glenfinnan, Scotland.
+Highlander tells the story of Connor MacLeod (Christopher Lambert) who was born in 1518 in Glenfinnan, Scotland.
 During a clan war, Connor is killed but then comes back to life.
 His superstitious clansmen drive him from the village where he eventually meets Ramirez (Sean Connery).
-He serves as the role of mentor to Connor.
+He serves as Connor’s mentor.
 Subsequently, Ramirez tells Connor that he’s an immortal.

 Highlander

-Ramirez (Sean Connery) teaches Connor (Christopher Lambert) about immortality in a scene from ‘Highlander’ (1986)
+Ramirez (Sean Connery) teaches Connor (Christopher Lambert) about immortality in a scene from “Highlander” (1986).
+Photo courtesy of 20th Century Fox.

 The Rules